hyperlinkgroup/roadkit-sdk-ios/.github/README.md

 ## How to Use
 #### Setup
-To setup Roadkit, you need to initiate the SDK with your project's ID and a UserID.
+To setup Roadkit, you need to initialize the SDK with your project's ID and a UserID.
 The ProjectID can be found in your macOS app, in the info tab of the app.
 The UserID is the ID of your current user.
 To setup Roadkit you need to `import Roadkit` on top of your file and then call:
 ```Swift
 RoadkitManager.shared.setupRoadkit(projectID: <String>, userID: <String>)
 ```